Soil Calculator guide

 What this calculator is solving

-The Soil Calculator estimates garden soil, raised bed top-offs, and topsoil volume.
-It reports bulk cubic yards and common retail bag counts.
+The Soil Calculator estimates garden soil, raised bed top-offs, topsoil, and potting soil volume.
+It reports bulk cubic yards, cubic feet, and common retail bag counts.

 The formula in plain language